daniel-haider/custom-vvv-site/README.md

 # VVV Custom site template
 For when you just need a simple dev site ... with some additional features for collaborating purposes :) :)

-## Setup Default Themes & Plugins
+## Setup Default Plugins

 To install default plugins you need to create a directory 'default-plugins' which resides inside your vagrant folder (same level as www).
 Then put the plugins you wish to install inside this folder.

-To install a default theme create the folder 'default-theme' (same level as above) and put the theme inside it.
+Note: the folder of the plugin and not as .zip

 ## Syncing Databases